View Document Text

 Saturna advises a variety of clients divided between (1) Investment Management Accounts (including in

-connection with separately managed account ('SMA ") programs offered by third-party Sponsor firms) for
+connection with dual contract Separately Managed Account programs offered by third-party sponsor firms)

 Muslim Investors and Individually Managed Account clients, (3) Pooled Investment Funds (mutual funds, an

-exchange traded fund, and private funds and (4) users of the Amana Fund Selector.
+exchange traded fund, and private funds, (4) Unified Managed Account programs, and (5) users of the Amana

 Each Investment Management Account and Pooled Investment Fund is assigned a primary account manager,